 Getting outdoors with your family and dogs is a great way to spend quality time together and experience the gentle breeze and beautiful Virginia scenery, especially during the peek fall foliage weeks.
 Before venturing out, it is important to know where to go to find hiking trails that allow dogs and are safe for kids.
 Always remember to bring plenty of water, bug spray, sunscreen, hats, and anything else you think your family may need while enjoying the outdoors.
-It is also a good idea to remind your kids about dog safety–including asking if petting is okay first, how to approach a dog, petting gently, etc. For specific tips and info, check out the Pals With Paws story, found on page 58 of our current issue.
+It is also a good idea to remind your kids about dog safety–including asking if petting is okay first, how to approach a dog, petting gently, etc.

 We have compiled a list of a variety of hiking trails for the entire family (especially the dog!) so you can feel comfortable and happy exploring the colorful outdoor world of central Virginia this fall!

 Beginning at Riverview park, the Rivanna trail is a fantastic easy trail that is extremely dog-friendly (though they must be on a leash) and perfect for kids.
 Along the trail you can find different times of wildlife and also walk along the Rivanna River.
 This trail is a Charlottesville staple and offers many different types of trails, all of which are lined with a variety of trees and other vegetation.
 Learn more here.
 Download the Rivanna Trail app for interactive maps and more information on what you will find on the variety of paths.
 There is even a version of the trail guide adapted to the interests of children.
 Check it out here.